sahava/sgtm-cloud-run-shell/README.md

-# sgtm-cloud-run-shell
+# Cloud Run deployment for Server-side Google Tag Manager
-Shell script for deploying Server-side Google Tag Manager with Google Cloud Run.
+This shell script automates the deployment of a Server-side Google Tag Manager environment with Cloud Run in the Google Cloud Platform.